maximousblk/maximousblk.github.io/README.md

-redirects to the latest website
+redirect old links to the latest website